rafaelmian1/react-routing-pattern/README.md

 };
 ```

-The `useNavigateOnAuthorized` hook intelligently handles parameter passing and ensures that only valid routes and parameters can be accessed.
+The `useNavigate` hook intelligently handles parameter passing and ensures that only valid routes and parameters can be accessed.

 ## Routing Configuration